top of page

 CAN I JOIN WITH A FRIEND OR PARTNER?

 Of course!
 You can choose to share a double room with your friend or partner.
 What better way to spend quality time and an amazing holiday together?
+There are also possibilities of a triple or quad share, please enquire if interested.

 HOW DO I GET THERE?